ProgrammerAL/Presentations-2025/confoo-2025/azure-iac/presentation.md

 ---

-# How do you deploy infrastructure?
+# How do you deploy cloud infrastructure?

 - Other team handles it?
 - Automated/Manual/Mixed?